-Sand tray play: why it’s good for children with disability or autism
+Sand tray play: why it’s good for children with disability, autism or other additional needs

 Sand tray play involves playing with sand in a tray or playing with objects in the sand tray.

-Sand tray play is a great way for children with disability or autism to have a rich sensory experience, especially if they can’t get outside or into natural environments.
+Sand tray play is a great way for children with disability, autism or other additional needs to have a rich sensory experience, especially if they can’t get outside or into natural environments.

 Sand tray play can be very calming.
 It can also give children a way to explore and express their thoughts and feelings.
 And sand is a great play material for sparking children’s imaginations.